atomikui/atomikui-core/src/components/toaster/WithToastProvider.md

   const toastMessages = [
     { content: 'This is a default toast message!' },
-    { type: 'info', content: 'This is an informational toast message!' }, { type: 'warning', content: 'This is a warning toast message!' }, { type: 'error', content: 'This is an error toast message!' },
+    { type: 'dark', content: 'This is an dark toast message!' }, { type: 'info', content: 'This is an informational toast message!' }, { type: 'warning', content: 'This is a warning toast message!' }, { type: 'error', content: 'This is an error toast message!' },